 Lucie Bause was chosen as the successful artist after a two-round selection process that was open to artists locally and across Alberta.
 Lucie says her work aims to “recognize and honour the relationships between all aspects of Nature.”
 In her proposal submission, Lucie defined her concept as the “renewal and regeneration of the forest and the Wood Buffalo region…[which] celebrates life and light in the local natural environment.”
 Lucie created a triptych, a set of three paintings that together depict one cohesive image incorporating visual elements of the boreal forest and a stylized sun.
 In addition, Lucie has created a fourth painting in collaboration with local students that mixes the same boreal forest motif with mixed media butterflies.
 This piece visually pairs with the main triptych and is an important community collaboration project.

 The Redpoll Centre in Shell Place, a collaborative social profit workspace hosted by the United Way of Fort McMurray, officially opened on September 9, 2015.
 As one of the tenants of this space, ACWB is pleased to commission artwork to commemorate the opening of this community hub.
 “Arts Council Wood Buffalo is honoured to receive support from the Alberta Foundation for the Arts to commission a unique piece of art that reflects the spirit of our community,” says Diana Moser, ACWB Programs & Partnerships Manager.
 “This project is an opportunity to increase the amount of publicly accessible art in our community, while also having our region represented within the province’s distinguished collection.”
 The AFA Public Art Commissions funding program assists not-for-profit organizations by providing a portion of the funding required to administer and commission a specific public art project, with the intent that the final work become part of the AFA permanent art collection.
-Once the artwork is installed, the AFA will be responsible for the ongoing maintenance and long-term care of the piece.
+Now that the artwork is installed, the AFA will be responsible for the ongoing maintenance and long-term care of the piece.